neogeographica/singleplayer_scripts/desktop_integration/README.md

 If you have already installed [the scripts](../scripts/README.md) that we're going to hook into the desktop, great!
 If not go do that first.

-There are five steps in the desktop integration process.
+There are four steps in the desktop integration process.
 Those steps are numbered and called out below, with some other context and discussion around them.

 ## Prerequisites